unitedastronomer/E1-572G-Hackintosh/README.md

 Recommended macOS version to install is **Big Sur**.
 This configuration supports booting macOS Mojave — Sonoma, earlier versions are untested.

 - I limited this configuration to only boot up to Sonoma.
-Seqouia support will be added later.
+Seqouia support will be added later this week.

 ### 💻 System Specification